 Let’s ask another question; what if Tom had already been aware of the properties of the vanishing cabinets back when he was working for Burke?

 When Harry started at Hogwarts, the Hogwarts cabinet had still been on display in a public area.
 What if that was also the case in Tom’s day.
-And what if the shop records pertaining to it included the activation spell for transport between the two cabinets.
+And what if the shop records pertaining to the London cabinet included the activation spell for transport between the two cabinets.

 So — just for the sake of theorizing — let us give this a bit of thought.
 A Diadem is not a small item that you can carry in your pocket without detection.
 Yes, wizards can conceal things magically, but Albus Dumbledore is a wizard that it is fairly difficult to slip things past.
 Tom seems not to have quite managed it on any consistent basis.